bruvv/docker-lamp-stack/README.md

 _**MYSQL_LOG_DIR**_

-This will be used to store mysql logs.
+This will be used to store Apache logs.
 The default value for this is `./logs/mysql`.

 ## Web Server

-Nginx is configured to run on port 80.
+Apache is configured to run on port 80.
 So, you can access it via `http://localhost`.

-#### Nginx Modules
+#### Apache Modules

 By default following modules are enabled.